dereklarson/aleph/README.md

-# Interface - A React Diagramming UI
+# Aleph - A React Diagramming UI

 ### *Currently, a prototype app for controlling diagrammable processes*